-2020 Mercedes-AMG GLE63 spy shots
+2020 Mercedes-AMG GLE63 spy shots and video

 Car Tech

-We only just brought you spy shots of the redesigned BMW X5 M. Now we have spy shots of what's destined to be the BMW’s main rival, Mercedes-AMG’s redesigned GLE63.
+We've already seen spy shots of the redesigned BMW X5 M. Now we have spy shots of what's destined to be the BMW’s main rival, Mercedes-AMG’s redesigned GLE63.

 Mercedes-Benz is currently working on a new generation of the mid-size GLE, and once again there will be a high-performance GLE63 developed by the folks at AMG.
 We should also see a tamer GLE53, though more on this model later.

 Compared to prototypes for the regular GLE, the tester for the GLE63 has a lower and wider stance.
-We’re still at an early stage so expect more advanced prototypes to ditch the makeshift exhaust tips and fender flares for more polished units.
+There's also no missing the massive brakes with bright red calipers at the front, plus the quad-tip exhaust with AMG's signature square-shape design at the rear.

 Under the hood should be AMG’s familiar 4.0-liter twin-turbocharged V-8, with the engine mated to a 9-speed automatic and rear-biased all-wheel-drive system.
 Peak output should be in the vicinity of 603 horsepower, the same the engine produces in the latest E63 S and S63 sedans.

 As mentioned, we should also see a GLE53.
-Designed to replace the current GLE43, this model is reported to be coming with a hybrid setup built around Mercedes’ new inline-6 engine.
-The inline-6, which will be a 3.0-liter turbocharged unit, will come standard with a mild-hybrid system.
-AMG’s version of the setup, though, will feature a beefed-up electric motor to deliver around 500 hp in total.
+Designed to replace the current GLE43, this model will get the same mild-hybrid system built around Mercedes’ new inline-6 engine that debuted in the new CLS53.
+The system, which also boasts an electric compressor, delivers a V-8-like 429 horsepower and 384 pound-feet of torque but with efficiency around 20 percent better than a V-8.

-We’re expecting the redesigned GLE on sale in 2018, as a 2019 model.
-The redesigned GLE63 should trail the regular model by about a year, meaning a debut in 2019, as a 2020 model.
+Look for the redesigned GLE63 to debut next year, as a 2020 model.
+A coupe-like version based on a redesigned GLE Coupe should also be in the pipeline.

 Email This Page